[Originally posted on Medium]

 We’re also pleased to announce a $4M seed round led by Accomplice, with participation from Founders Future, Credo Ventures, Seedcamp, Esther Dyson, and a number of startup founders and angel investors.
 We are humbled and thrilled to have such an extraordinary group of investors on board and look forward to building a meaningful company together.

-CEO & co-founder of Ezra
+Founder & CEO of Ezra